timwangmusic/Leetcode-Golang/README.md

 # Leetcode-Golang
-Leetcode problem solution in Golang
+Leetcode problem solutions in Golang, with a focus on new problems.
+Some solutions may not be optimal, but all solutions are pretty fast.

-Practice makes perfect, Golang is fun.
+Practice makes perfect, and Golang is fun.